near-horizon/horizon/aggregator/README.md

-All entities are inserted using the same flow, a transaction is initiated and each entry is flattened and inserted in the appropriate table in the database and at the end the transaction is commited.
+All entities are inserted using the same flow, a transaction is initiated and each entry is flattened and inserted in the appropriate table in the database and at the end the transaction is committed.
 This is done for two reasons:

 - Only sending one transaction to the database makes this more performant
 - In case any insert fails, no entries get inserted preserving the database state

-Here are the imlpementations for each respectively:
+Here are the implementations for each respectively:

 - [project.rs](https://github.com/near-horizon/horizon/blob/fcf1f7125987b5a35945374dd9881e1172cf95e3/aggregator/src/project.rs#L107)
 - [vendor.rs](https://github.com/near-horizon/horizon/blob/fcf1f7125987b5a35945374dd9881e1172cf95e3/aggregator/src/vendor.rs#L140)